nestybox/sysbox/docs/developers-guide.md

 ## Cloning the Sysbox Repo

+Clone the repo with:

 ```
 git clone https://github.com/nestybox/sysbox.git
 ```

+Sysbox uses the Go modules feature, so you should clone this into a directory that is outside the $GOPATH.

 ## Setting up your Development Environment

-TODO: make this simpler by doing the build in a container and outputing the result.

 In order to build Sysbox, your machine's OS must be one of those [supported by Sysbox](docs/distro-compat.md).